Any substantive changes in this Legislative Summary that have been made since the preceding issue are indicated in bold print.

 Section 23 of the UFFRPBA provides that the Board deals with complaints informally and expeditiously.
 The Board is not bound by legal or technical rules of evidence.

-Section 24 of the UFFRPBA lists the powers of the Board, including summoning witnesses, producing documents, receiving evidence, adjourning or postponing the proceedings, handling complaints and making decisions.
-The Board may also delegate to any person some or all of its powers, merge complaints that relate to the same subject, and review, rescind or alter any of its orders or decisions.
+Section 24 of the UFFRPBA lists the powers of the Board, including summoning and enforcing the attendance of witnesses, producing documents, receiving evidence, adjourning or postponing the proceedings, handling complaints and making decisions.
+The Board may also delegate to any person some or all of its powers, merge complaints that relate to the same subject and review, rescind or alter any of its orders or decisions.
 These powers are similar to those set out in section 16 of the CLC.

 Section 25 of the UFFRPBA enables members of the Board and external adjudicators to consult with any member of the Board or any employee of the Administrative Tribunals Support Service of Canada regarding any complaint referred to the Board.